TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

    Description
          Authorization mode for the selector box.
 Keywords are:

-         - **explicitAllow** – All static values from the “items” array of the selector box will be added to a matrix in the backend user configuration where a value must be explicitlyselected if a user (other than admin) is allowed to use it!)
+         - **explicitAllow** – All static values from the "items" array of the selector box will be added to a matrix in the backend user configuration where a value must be explicitlyselected if a user (other than admin) is allowed to use it!)

-         - **explicitDeny** – All static values from the “items” array of the selector box will be added to a matrix in the backend user configuration where a value must be explicitlyselected if a user should be denied access.
+         - **explicitDeny** – All static values from the "items" array of the selector box will be added to a matrix in the backend user configuration where a value must be explicitlyselected if a user should be denied access.

          - **individual** – State is individually set for each item in the selector box.
-This is done by the keywords “ **EXPL\_ALLOW** ” and “ **EXPL\_DENY** ” entered at the 5. position in the item array (see “items” configuration above).
+This is done by the keywords " **EXPL\_ALLOW** " and " **EXPL\_DENY** " entered at the 5. position in the item array (see "items" configuration above).
 Items without any of these keywords can be selected as usual without any access restrictions applied.

-         **Notice:** The authentication modes will work only with values that are statically present in the “items” configuration.
+         **Notice:** The authentication modes will work only with values that are statically present in the "items" configuration.
 Any values added from foreign tables, file folder or by user processing will  *not* be configurable and the evaluation of such values is not guaranteed for!

          **maxitems > 1**

-         “authMode” works also for selector boxes with maxitems > 1.
+         "authMode" works also for selector boxes with maxitems > 1.
 In this case the list of values is traversed and each value is evaluated.
 Any disallowed values will be removed.